© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead, 1km north-west of Grottington Farm is a scheduled monument protected by Historic England under reference 1011096.
 View the official record →

-Romano-British farmstead 1km north-west of Grottington Farm is a settlement of the Roman period located in Northumberland.
+Romano-British farmstead, 1 kilometre north-west of Grottington Farm, is a scheduled ancient monument located in Northumberland dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011096.

 Romano-British farmstead, 1km north-west of Grottington Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011096.